eight04/pyXcute/README.rst

 * Use it like setuptools.
 * Chain tasks with ``_pre``, ``_err``, ``_post``, ``_fin`` suffix.
 * A builtin Bump task which can bump version with `semver <https://github.com/k-bx/python-semver>`_.
+* A small set of cross-platform CLI utils.

 Install
 -------